-There is no database of teeth that corresponds with databases of fingerprints or DNA, so dental records are how forensic dentists identify the dead.
-Tooth enamel (the outer layer of teeth) is harder than any other substance in the human body, which is why teeth remain long after all other parts have decayed.
-Victims of fires are often identified by their teeth, which can withstand temperatures of more than 2,000 degrees Fahrenheit (1,093 degrees Celsius).
-Teeth that have been through especially intense heat are very fragile and may shrink, but they can be preserved with lacquer and used for identification as long as they are handled very carefully.
-Dental work, such as a partial or gold crown, will be distorted by fire but can still aid in identification.
+Tooth enamel (the outer layer of teeth) is harder than any other substance in the human body, which is why teeth remain long after all other body parts have decayed.
+In addition, teeth can withstand temperatures of more than 2,000 degrees Fahrenheit (1,093 degrees Celsius).
+And even though teeth that have been through especially intense heat are very fragile and may shrink, they can be preserved with lacquer and used for identification as long as they are handled very carefully.

-We'll look at the other aspect of forensic dentistry, bite-mark analysis, next.
+Now we'll look at the other main aspect of forensic dentistry previously mentioned — bite-mark analysis.